caohuongls/wikipedia_sensor/README.md

-Customize component to generate a random value from Wikipedia while excluding results that contain specific strings in the context.
+Customize component to generate a random value from Wikipedia while excluding results that contain specific strings in the context in Home Assistant